lyssieth/Opportunity/Races/Material Plane/Elves/README.md

 ## Age

-The average for any elf is between 700 to millennia.
+The average for any elf is between 700 to several millennia.
 The true range depends on the sub-race.

 ## Abilities